jsummers/deark/readme.md

    by default, the filenames in the ZIP archive might not include the usual "output.NNN" prefix.
 -arcfn &lt;filename>
-   Use this name for the .zip file.
+   When using -zip, use this name for the .zip file.
 Default="output.zip".
 -tostdout
    Write the output file(s) to the standard output stream (stdout).
    This option is experimental, and might not work in all situations.